LightSun/android-component/README.md

 # android-component
-this are some android useful components.
+There are some android useful components.